cookieeikooc/FPGA-Pac-Man/bing_log.md

 ## Pixel Mesurement
 ### Size in px
-  - Map Hight: 248
+  - Map Height: 248
   - Map Width: 224
-  - Path: 8 * 8
+  - Path: 8 x 8
-  - Pac-Man: 16 * 16
+  - Pac-Man: 16 x 16
-  - Ghost: 16 * 16
+  - Ghost: 16 x 16
-  - Bonus fruit: 16 * 16
+  - Bonus fruit: 16 x 16
-  - Pac: 8 * 8
+  - Pac: 8 x 8
-  - Energizer: 8 * 8
+  - Energizer: 8 x 8

-## Pixel Masurement
+## Pixel Measurement
 ### Block
-Each tile contains 8 * 8 sub pixels
+Each tile contains 8 x 8 sub pixels
-  - Map Hight: 31
+  - Map Height: 31
   - Map Width: 28
 ### Color
 The original color is 8bit RGB, which red has 3 bit, green has 3 bit and blue has 1 bit.
-I only have the original color palette in PNG, which is 8 bit for each color, so I have to compress the 0 to 255 color to 8bit RGB, and then expand it to 16 bit color for VGA output.
-As you can see we have to approximate color when expanding color form 8bit to 48bit, the code block below shows the approximation result.
+I only have the original color palette in PNG, which is 8 bit for each color, so I have to compress the 0 to 255 color range to 8-bit RGB, and then expand it to 12-bit color for VGA output.
+As you can see we have to approximate the color when expanding from 8-bit to 12-bit, the code block below shows the approximation result.
   ```
   0   2   4   6     9   B   D   F
   000 033 071 128 151 183 222 255